-Spurred by our new food section and the knowledge that we could ostensibly be paid to consume an insane amount of ice cream in a ill-advisedly short amount of time, The A.V.
-Club set out to taste and rank all of Dairy Queen’s available Blizzards.
+Spurred by the knowledge that we could ostensibly be paid to consume an insane amount of ice cream in a ill-advisedly short amount of time, The Takeout set out to taste and rank all of Dairy Queen’s available Blizzards.
 Using an extremely scientific metric, we calculated each item’s tastiness and/or grossness, and our resulting list is below, in ascending order.
 Please feel free to tell us we’re wrong in the comments below and on Twitter.

 19. Banana Split (1 point out of a possible 20)